kmikael/kmikael.github.io/_posts/2013-05-24-hello-jekyll.md

 title: Hello, Jekyll
 ---

 I'm launching this site today.
 It's a static site built with [Jekyll](http://jekyllrb.com) and the color scheme and choice of fonts has been havily inspired by [orderedlist's minimal theme](https://github.com/orderedlist/minimal).
-I'm not going to talk about building a site with Jekyll, because the newly launched [official site](http://jekyllrb.com) does an excellent job at that, but I am gping to talk about I few problems I had along the way and a few things to improve the Jekyll workflow.
+I'm not going to talk about building a site with Jekyll, because the newly launched [official site](http://jekyllrb.com) does an excellent job at that, but I am going to talk about a few problems I had along the way and a few things you can do to improve your Jekyll workflow.

 ## Use a Rakefile

-It gets boring to type `jekyll serve --watch` and to create new files named `2013-05-24-hello,-jekyll.md` really fast.
+It gets boring to type `jekyll serve --watch` and to create new files named `2013-05-24-hello-jekyll.md` really fast.
 A few `rake` tasks can significantly speed things up.
 This is what mine looks like:

 {% highlight ruby %}
 task :default => [:serve]